One Pot Ground Turkey Spaghetti

 Instructions

 - Bring the pot up to a boil, then cover the pot and turn the heat down to medium heat to simmer.
 Cook the pasta covered for about 13-15 minutes or until tender.
 Stir the pasta occasionally while it cooks to help keep it from clumping, about every five minutes.
 Cover the pot with the lid again to continue cooking.
+If the pasta starts sticking to the bottom while it simmers, give it a quick stir and make sure the heat isn’t too high.
+One-pot pastas like a gentle simmer, not a rolling boil.

 - The pasta is done when it is tender.
 Shut off the heat and let the pasta stand for a 2-3 minutes to soak up a little more of the sauce.
 Serve with cheese or parsley and enjoy!